Connemara ferry

 Car decks

-Car decks 1, 2 and are accessible via stairs (forward).
+Car decks 1 and 2 are accessible via stairs (forward).

-All car decks are not accessible during crossings.
+All car decks are inaccessible during crossings.

-• Apply handbrake and place the vehicle in park or 1st gear position.
-Switch off the ignition, alarm, electrical equipment, headlights.
-Gas cylinders, if any, must be switched off.
-Lock the vehicle.
+• Apply the handbrake, place the vehicle in park or 1st gear, and switch off the ignition, alarm, electrical equipment, and headlights.
+Gas cylinders (if any) must be switched off.
+Lock the vehicle

-• Make a note of your vehicle's location and garage deck number/stairway before leaving the car deck.
+• Note your vehicle’s location and garage deck number/stairway before leaving the car deck

-• Access to the ship's vehicle (cargo) decks during the voyage is prohibited.
+• Access to the ship’s vehicle (cargo) decks during the voyage is prohibited

-• Smoking on vehicle decks, as well as in cabins and passenger lounges is forbidden.
+• Smoking is forbidden on vehicle decks, in cabins, and in passenger lounges

-• Wait for the onboard announcement before returning to your vehicle.
+• Wait for the onboard announcement before returning to your vehicle

-In order to avoid air pollution, don't start the engine until instructed.
+To reduce air pollution, do not start your engine until instructed.

 Photos of Connemara ferry